Data Sets

 #![allow(unused)] fn main() { let set_of_clients = Client::table(); for client in set_of_clients.get().await? { println!("{}", client.name); } }

-There are more ways to fetch data from ReadableDataSet
+There are more ways to fetch data from ReadableDataSet:

-In most cases you would use get
+In most cases you would use get and get_some:

 #![allow(unused)] fn main() { let client = Client::table().with_id(1); let Some(client_data) = client.get_some().await? else { // fetch single record // handle error }; for client_order in client.orders().get().await? { // fetch multiple records println!("{}", client_order.id); } }